Limited support for Welwyn Hatfield

-We're not currently able to provide detailed weekly summaries for Welwyn Hatfield Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Welwyn Hatfield Council.
+Running the service is expensive, and we need to cover our costs.

 Cabinet Planning and Parking Panel - Thursday 20th June 2024 7.30 pm